cloudposse/terraform-datadog-platform/modules/slo/README.md

 # Datadog SLO

-This module of the datadog platform is responsible for creating SLOs and their related alerts.
+This module is responsible for creating Datadog [Service Level Objectives](https://docs.datadoghq.com/monitors/service_level_objectives/) and their related alerts.

 ## Alerts
 Datadog Alerts for SLOs are terraformed through the monitor object.

-This creates a problem in that an SLO can have many thresholds set, but a monitor can only have one.
-In order to get around this the local variable `datadog_slo_metric_monitors` Creates Objects for each threshold within an SLO.
+An SLO can have many thresholds set, but a monitor can only have one.
+In order to get around this, the module creates Datadog monitors for each threshold within an SLO.

 For example